-- An embedded social work team at the Nemours Children's Hospital, Delaware to provide professional support, intervention and referral for patients and families in a variety of situations, including children who are newly diagnosed with a serious health condition (autism, cancer, CF, CP, sickle cell, transplant, etc.) or living with these conditions on a chronic basis; children with an acute mental health crisis (suicidal, aggressive behavior, substance abuse, overdose); children suffering from trauma/critical injury; and children and families facing death. - The Department of Child Life creative arts therapy and school programs to help patients and their families cope with medical experiences.
+- An embedded social work team at Nemours Children's, Delaware to provide professional support, intervention and referral for patients and families in a variety of situations, including children who are newly diagnosed with a serious health condition (autism, cancer, CF, CP, sickle cell, transplant, etc.)or living with these conditions on a chronic basis; children with an acute mental health crisis (suicidal, aggressive behavior, substance abuse, overdose); children suffering from trauma/critical injury; and children and families facing death. - The Department of Child Life offers creative arts therapy and school programs to help patients and their families cope with medical experiences.
 Our team of certified Child Life specialists promotes the use of play, preparation, education and self-expression activities as a way to normalize the hospital experience. - Adolescent (ages 12+) depression screening at all well-visits.
 Patients with a positive screen who are referred to psychology services are placed on a registry and receive follow-up from a care coordinator to ensure access to services. - Behavioral health services in primary care settings in Pennsylvania and Delaware.
-This model, in which a psychologist is embedded in the primary care clinic, is termed "integrated care". - Psychologists with a specialty in trauma on the Behavioral Health team.
+This model, in which a psychologist is embedded in the primary care clinic, is termed "integrated care". - Psychologists with a specialty in trauma on the behavioral health team.
 To date, four trauma-focused psychologists have joined since 2018. - Expansion of behavioral health services in Delaware, focusing on evidence-based care for children and adolescents with trauma, depression, anxiety and ADHD, as well as other issues. - The Swank Autism Center, a dedicated space for behavioral and developmental health services.
-Designed in partnership with families, the center houses clinical specialists and features special therapy areas for eating and toileting, a family resources room, a variety of sensory-friendly waiting areas, observation galleries, a conference room for community collaboration, and an education suite for residents and fellows training in these specialties. - Integrated trauma approaches into forensic work with victims of child abuse and violence seen in the Emergency Department. - Under the Healthy Tomorrows grant, the Nemours Children's Value-Based Services Organization will educate 20 primary care practices (Nemours Childen's and community-based providers) across the Delaware Valley to become trauma-informed medical homes, address mental health in adult caregivers, and establish connections with community-based resource providers.
-The training for primary care sites has been developed/piloted and implementation is slated for later this year. - The development and pilot of an employee-based trauma-informed de-escalation principles training across Nemours Children's Health, Delaware Valley.
-Plans are underway to expand implementation of the staff training more broadly in 2020. - Expansion of the Healthy Steps program to southern Delaware.
-This evidence-based program is a team-based pediatric primary care model that promotes health, well-being and school readiness of babies and toddlers ages 0-3, with an emphasis on families living in low-income communities.
-Our goal is to increase awareness of and access to critical early intervention and/or mental health services to improve youth development and resiliency.
-We currently offer the Healthy Steps program at the Jessup St. practice in New Castle County.
-Expansion efforts will increase access to patients/families seen at the Seaford practice in Sussex County.
+Designed in partnership with families, the center houses clinical specialists and features special therapy areas for eating and toileting, a family resources room, a variety of sensory-friendly waiting areas, observation galleries, a conference room for community collaboration, and an education suite for residents and fellows training in these specialties. - Integrated trauma approaches into forensic work with victims of child abuse and violence seen in the emergency room. - Under the Healthy Tomorrows grant, the Nemours Children's VBSO is educating 20 primary care practices (Nemours Children's and community-based providers) across the Delaware Valley to become traumainformed medical homes, addressing mental health in adult caregivers, and establishing connections with community-based resource providers.
+The training for primary care sites has been developed/piloted and implementation is scheduled for 2022. - The development and pilot of an employee-based trauma-informed de-escalation principles training across Nemours Children's Health, Delaware Valley.
+Plans are underway to expand implementation of the staff training more broadly. - Expansion of the Healthy Steps program to southern Delaware.
+This evidence-based program is a teambased pediatric primary care model that promotes health, well-being and school readiness of babies and toddlers from newborns to age 3, with an emphasis on families living in low-income communities.
+Our goal is to increase awareness of, and access to, critical early intervention and/or mental health services to improve youth development and resiliency.
+We currently offer the Healthy Steps program at our Jessup Street location in New Castle County.
+Expansion efforts will increase access to patients/families seen at our Seaford location in Sussex County.